DARIAH-ERIC/TERESAH/documentation/user_manual/readme.md

 - 2) Fill out the data
 - 3) Click "Add data" to save

-If we look at the tool (first leaving adminin mode), we can se our newly added data.
+If we look at the tool (first leaving admin mode), we can see our newly added data.

 ![Viewing a newly added data field](./../../app/assets/images/user_manual/viewing_a_new_data_field.png) *Viewing our newly added data*